Research & Analysis Wing: Pakistan

-R&AW received information from one of its informants in a London-based company, which had supplied Arctic-weather gear to Indian troops in Ladakh that some Pakistan paramilitary forces had bought similar Arctic-weather gear.
-This information was shared with Indian Army which soon launched Operation Meghdoot to take control of Siachen Glacier with around 300 acclimatised troops were airlifted to Siachen before Pakistan could launch any operation resulting in Indian head start and eventual Indian domination of all major peaks in Siachen.
+R&AW received information from one of its informants in a London-based company, which had supplied Arctic-weather gear to Indian troops in Ladakh, that some Pakistan paramilitary forces had bought similar Arctic-weather gear.
+This information was shared with the Indian Army which launched Operation Meghdoot to take control of the Siachen Glacier with around 300 acclimatised troops airlifted to Siachen before Pakistan could launch any operation, resulting in an Indian head start and the eventual Indian domination of all major peaks in Siachen.

 In the mid-1980s, R&AW set up two special units, Counterintelligence Team-X(CIT-X) and Counterintelligence Team-J(CIT-J), the first directed at Pakistan and the second at Khalistani groups.
 Rabinder Singh, the R&AW officer who later defected to the United States in 2004, helped run CIT-J in its early years.
 Both these covert units used the services of cross-border traffickers to ferry weapons and funds across the border, much as their ISI counterparts were doing.
 According to former R&AW official and noted security analyst B. Raman, the Indian counter-campaign yielded results.
 "The role of our cover action capability in putting an end to the ISI's interference and support of khalistani militants in Punjab, thus completely stopping years of violence and insurgency", he wrote in 2002, "by making such interference prohibitively costly is little known and understood."
 These covert groups were disbanded during the tenure of IK Gujral and were never restarted.
 As per B Raman a former R&AW Additional Secretary, these covert groups were successful in keeping a check on ISI and were "responsible for ending the Khalistani insurgency".

 During the mid-1990s, R&AW undertook an operation to infiltrate various ISI-backed militant groups in Jammu and Kashmir.
 R&AW operatives infiltrated the area, collected military intelligence, and provided evidence about ISI's involvement in training and funding separatist groups.
 R&AW was successful not only in unearthing the links, but also in infiltrating and neutralising the terrorism in the Kashmir valley.
 It is also credited for creating a split in the Hizb-ul-Mujahideen.
 Operation Chanakya also marked the creation of pro-Indian groups in Kashmir like the Ikhwan-ul-Muslimeen, Muslim Mujahideen etc. These counter-insurgencies consist of ex-militants and relatives of those slain in the conflict.
 Ikhwan-ul-Muslimeen leader Kokka Parrey was himself assassinated by separatists.